kotaro-osaka/coding_notes/setup-tauri-nextjs-monorepo.md

 > [!info]
 > Extend and add onto `package.json` in subfolders by specifying `"extends": "/path/to/base.json"`

+# Protocol
+___
 > [!info]
-> Avoid sharing whole monorepo with webhost by setting up a **filtered deployment branch**
-> Prune with turbo script to create a folder including the bare minimum of `apps/web`
+> Avoid sharing whole monorepo with webhost by setting up a **filtered deployment branch** » Prune with turbo script to create a folder including the bare minimum of `apps/web` and deploy that using CI